How to Become a Cafeteria Manager

 Though you may not find specific cafeteria manager degree programs, degrees in culinary arts, nutrition, or hospitality management are usually acceptable.
 You can also find food service management programs at two- and four-year schools as well as through online schools.
 The Bureau of Labor Statistics (BLS) estimates that more than 1,000 universities and colleges have bachelor's degree programs in institutional food service or restaurant management.
 Some schools even have traditional or online graduate school programs in hospitality management.

-Most cafeteria manager positions require some sort of food safety certification, such as the Food Protection Manager Certification (FPMC).
+Food safety certification is also recommended to cafeteria service managers.
+One popular example is the Food Protection Manager Certification (FPMC).
 This certification program ensures that you learn the proper food safety and sanitation techniques required to keep your cafeteria healthy.There is also cafeteria manager-specific training for pest management.
 This type of training would help you to identify infestations in deliveries and in your storage areas, give you methods for preventing infestations, and teach you the best way to keep pest control records.

 The impact of the economic recession on cafeteria management positions is hard to estimate.
-Though National Restaurant Association doesn't give cafeteria-specific statistics, the organization forecasts overall growth in the restaurant industry for 2010.
+Though National Restaurant Association doesn't give cafeteria-specific statistics, the organization forecasts overall growth in the restaurant industry year by year.
 Because many school districts across the country had to layoff school support staff because of budget cuts, it's more than likely that cafeteria manager jobs were affected.

 Overall, becoming a cafeteria manager requires you to have good administrative and supervisory skills and some kitchen or food service experience.
 If you like the benefits of a slightly more predictable food service management career, then you could be ready to take the reins and manage a cafeteria.